theorlbooth/Project_1/README.md

 ### Mobile Responsiveness

 * I decided to spend more time developing the game rather than trying to implement mobile responsiveness.
-It would be a nice feature to have though and one my 'test subjects' highlighted stongly.
+It would be a nice feature to have though and one that my 'test subjects' highlighted stongly.

 ### Darth decaying like the 'clones'

-* I think this would have been very achievable with a little more time, and probably should have tried to achieve this at the expense of one of the levels, however I got a little caught up trying to achieve a 'full game' user experience and simply ran out of time.
+* I think this would have been very achievable with a little more time, and probably should have tried to achieve this at the expense of one of the levels.
+However, I got a little caught up trying to achieve a 'full game' user experience and simply ran out of time.

 ## Images